 - Interactive presentations using humour and visualization

-- Provincial tour of high schools (secondaries 3 to 5, adult education centres and vocational training centres)
+- Provincial tour of high schools (grades 9 to 11, adult education centres and vocational training centres)

 - Free program

 - Content developed and validated by experts

 - Youth-focused approach